kinnison/rust-workshop/session-01.md

 ???

-Most of the time we'll be using the std docs, but the book and reference will prove to be useful background reading if you want to rush ahead.
+Most of the time we'll be using the std docs, but the book and reference will prove to be useful background reading if you want to read ahead.

 ---